uswds/uswds-site/pages/documentation/getting-started/sample-contract-language.md

 ---
 permalink: /documentation/sample-contract/
 layout: styleguide
-title: Sample Contract Language for 21st Century IDEA
+title: Sample contract language for 21st Century IDEA
 category: How to use USWDS
 lead: How to document requirements related to website modernization in contracts
 redirect_from: